Your First Year: Frequently Asked Questions (FAQs)

 Full-time students have extended health coverage through the University of Toronto Student Union (UTSU) for prescriptions, dental care, psychological services, and other benefits.
 For international students, visit CIE’s web page on health coverage.

-Students also have access to a range of mental health supports, including the 24/7, multi-lingual U of T Telus Health Student Support counselling service.
+Students also have access to a range of mental health supports, including the 24/7, free, multi-lingual U of T Telus Health Student Support counselling service.
 More about mental health and wellness at U of T Engineering.

 A: Yes, included in your incidental fees is health and dental coverage.
 For full-time students, visit the University of Toronto Student Union (UTSU) website for more details.
 Part-time students have coverage through the Association of Part-Time Undergraduate Students (APUS).
 If you already have equivalent health insurance coverage (e.g. through a parent's employer), you can opt out of the health and dental plan in September.